robertjskelton/robertjskelton.github.io/_posts/2019-02-21-My-Turo-Claim-Horror-Story.markdown

 I have learned that, if you rent your car on Turo, it should be a car you don't care about, and to take 50+ pictures before and after every rental.
 Part of my claim was denied because I only took the 5 required before and after pictures.

 Turo is not on your side, and will do everything possibly to pay you as little as possible.
 It took me almost 7 weeks to get my damages paid for.
 I was lucky that I have another car, or else I would have been without a car for a majority of those 7 weeks.

-I have [relisted my Corvette](https://turo.com/rentals/cars/fl/palm-bay/chevrolet-corvette/381353), and will requiring a higher cost per day, and  require more days per rental.

 # Appendix